-Our men’s poacher’s coat is inspired by the overcoats worn by the rural working class in the late C19th/early C20th.
+Our Poacher’s Coat is inspired by the overcoats worn by the rural working class in the late C19th/early C20th.

-This incarnation, available in either artisanal Japanese wool & linen (shown) or a selection of Harris Tweed, is one-size and boasts fine details: a piqué collar (it can be raised and buttoned to protect the neck), an angled breast pocket, surgeon’s cuffs, two front flap pockets and a deep rear vent.
+Available in either artisanal Japanese wool & linen (shown) or a selection of Harris Tweed, this one-size coat boasts fine details: a piqué collar (it can be raised and buttoned to protect the neck), an angled breast pocket, surgeon’s cuffs, two front flap pockets and a deep rear vent.

-Like the woods frequented by poachers of old, the coat has secrets - its lining is beautifully block-printed with a trompe l’oeil hare, pheasant and eel.
-They are pin-stitched, as ‘invisible’ patches, into the coat’s lining and ‘hung’ from internal buttons.
+Like the woods frequented by poachers of old, the coat holds secrets - its lining is beautifully block-printed with a trompe l’oeil hare, pheasant and eel.
+They are pin-stitched, as ‘invisible’ patches, into the coat’s lining (calico or linen) and ‘hung’ from internal buttons.
 The block prints are available in a choice of colours: Black, Blue grey, Midnight blue, Raw umber or Venetian red.